 Inspection and Access Panels:

-Fasteners: Two or more camlock type for panel lift-out operation.
+Fasteners: Two or more camlock type or screws for panel lift-out operation.
 Arrangement shall allow panels to be opened against air-pressure differential.

 Gasket: Neoprene, applied around entire perimeters of panel frames.

 Size: Large enough to allow inspection and maintenance of air-handling unit's internal components.